-Regard that the fittings of the recorder parts are not too tight or loosely.
-If they are too tight, pieces could crack- if too loose the responsiveness of the high notes could get impaired.
+Check that the fittings of the recorder parts are not too tight or loose.
+If they are too tight, pieces could crack- if too loose the responsiveness of the high notes could become impaired.

-For the environment of your recorder avoid much too dry air falling below 50% relative humidity, too strong heat exposure and high temperature fluctuations.
+To safeguard the environment of your recorder avoid dry air falling below 50% relative humidity excessive heat exposure and high temperature fluctuations.

-In the breaking- in- time you will already notice, how strength of tone and expressiveness of your recorder will develop increasingly beautiful.
-In my experience you will get optimal results following these breaking in and taking care- advices.
-Should you have problems with your instrument despite of carefully breaking it in, you are welcome to contact me any time.
+In the breaking-in-time you will already notice how the strength of tone and expressiveness of your recorder will develop to become increasingly beautiful.
+In my experience you will get optimal results following the above breaking in and taking care- advice.
+Should you have problems with your instrument despite carefully breaking it in, you are welcome to contact me any time.

 I wish you much of pleasure with your new recorder.
-Sincerely your MARGRET LÖBNER
+Sincerely yours MARGRET LÖBNER